NullVoxPopuli/website/content/2025-07-24-how-to-be-paranoid.md

     - Delete global cache directories: `rm -rf ~/.pnpm-store`, or `pnpm store prune`, for example.
 - I suspected that if me as an attacker in the try-hardest mode I could think of potentially wouldn't even use node
 - Rebooting the computer would ensure that anything that began running would be stopped (be that a node process or otherwise)
-- However, if there is malicious code disquising itself, it's potentially possible it started up again at login
+- However, if there is malicious code disguising itself, it's potentially possible it started up again at login
     - There is where code-signing comes in to play -- applications that are not signed by a central authority do not have permission to install themselves and start up.